PhilipLages/PhilipLages/README.md

 Hi 👋 My name is Philip Lages
 =============================

-I'm a Web Developer Student
+I'm a Full Stack Web Developer Student
 ---------------------------

 I'm switching careers, from Mechanical engineering.
 I have always liked technology and I've found at Trybe the opportunity to make this career switch.
 I love to travel, to watch movies and TV series, and I also like to play beach volley.